-Lecco, is an incredible alpine city on the shores of Lake Como in Italy.
-It will appeal to everyone from mountain lovers, water sports enthusiasts and those who consider gelato testing to be a serious sport!
+Lecco Italy will appeal to everyone from mountain lovers, water sports enthusiasts and those who consider gelato tasting to be a serious sport!

-Lecco dates back to the 12th century and grew to become one of the most important industrial centres in Italy during the Industrial Revolution.
+It dates back to the 12th century.
+It grew to become one of the most important industrial centres in Italy during the Industrial Revolution.
 Today, the affluent city is home to ~48,000 people.
-It’s a 50-minute drive from Como, or a 40-minute drive from Viale Campoè, where you can do a very cool zipline!

 Lecco should definitely be on your list of places to visit when you travel to Lake Como!

 The first thing I do upon arriving almost anywhere in Italy is head for a gelato!
 Then, you’ll want to take a leisurely stroll along the shoreline of Lake Como for breathtaking views of the lake, and the mountains meeting the lake.
 You’ll also see Malgrate, the town across the lake from Lecco.